yogonwa/joegonwa-blog/README.md

 - [ ] Add favicon/logo
 - [ ] Explore Hugo shortcodes for images or callouts
 - [ ] Maintain a "Now" page as life evolves
+Refine Projects index with visual tiles
+Upgrade the /projects/ section from a basic list to a tile-style grid using shortcodes or a custom layout.
+Each project could be displayed as a card with title, summary, and optional metadata like tags or thumbnails.

+ Introduce custom type: project layout with structured metadata Consider building a dedicated layout template for projects that includes structured fields in frontmatter such as tech stack, project status, completion %, and milestones.
+This would allow for dynamic visual representation of progress, filtering by tag, and more consistent presentation across projects.
 ---

 ## 🗂 Folder Structure